carlosdorelli/tcadmin-installer/README.md

 Unofficial scripts for installing TCAdmin V2 Panel & Database (MySql + Mariadb).

+Everything you will see in the script it's already in [TCAdmin Help](https://help.tcadmin.com/Installation) but people don't read so I hope this these people...

 ## Features

 - Automatic installation of the TCAdmin V2 Panel (dependencies, database and nginx).
 - Optional installation of SSL and change port 8880 (default) to 80 so you have now: panel.host.com and not panel.host.com:8880

 ## Help and support

+Remember that this is a unofficial script so TCAdmin.com will not give support to the script problems.

 For help and support about the script you can join my [Discord Server](https://eldremor.com/discord).